Welcome to Service Dog Laws Missouri

-- Professional offices of a health care provider, hospital or other service establishment
+- Professional offices of a health care provider, hospital, or another service establishment

-- Gallery or other place of public display or collection
+- Gallery or another place of public display or collection

 - Amusement parks or other places of recreation

-- Elementary, secondary, undergraduate, postgraduate private school or other place of education
+- Elementary, secondary, undergraduate, postgraduate private school or another place of education

 - Senior citizen center

 - Adoption agency or other social service center establishment

 - Golf course or another place of exercise or recreation

 Read more on our blog: Can Service Dogs Go Anywhere?

 If a public accommodation, such as a business, denies someone access because of the presence of a service animal, people with disabilities have the option to file a complaint with the Department of Justice, Civil Rights Section.